Aaron-Bopp/TIM/40_Evergreens/Yoga is a wholistic philosophy of self-improvement.md

 [[Raja Yoga]] focuses on gaining [[enlightenment]] through a stepwise process, involving 8 steps.
 ^[[[notes_History of Meditation]]]
-- Actions for improving your actions
+- Actions for improving your your interaction with the world
 	1. [[Yama]] pure standards; how we observe the world
 	2. [[Niyama]] good morals; how we make our way through the world
 - Actions for improving your [[mind-body complex]]